 Kendall Buhl interviewed Philip Gordon for his program: More Boston-Area Women Executives Saying "Me Too" (Listen)

 Aaron Nicodermus quoted Philip Gordon in an article in Bloomberg Law (Bloomberg) about the use of lie detector tests (also known as a polygraph test) in employment.
 Let us know if you would like a copy of the article.
-And, of course, if you are ...
+And, of course, if you are asked to take ...